richardyoungdev/richardyoungdev/README.md

 I’m a software engineer with experience in entreprenurship, military leadership, and management consulting.

-I build products to help people live happier lives. 🥳
+I build products to solve problems.

 <!---
 richardyoungdev/richardyoungdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.